200+ Things to Embroider for Fun or To Sell

 Jewelry Embroidery Options

-Jewelry is often made in-the-hoop, but this fun and unique embroidery idea deserves its own section!
+Embroidered jewelry is often made in-the-hoop, and this fun and unique embroidery idea deserves its own section!

 - Leather or Faux-leather Tear Drop Earrings